interactive32/ducksell/readme.md

  - Plugin system for additional functionality
  - This product includes GeoLite data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com)

-## Contributing

-You can contribute by sending pull requests or opening an issue on GitHub.

 ### License